surister/queryzen/queryzen-docs/docs/concepts/zen.md

 LIMIT 10
 ```

-Now, how do you refer to the query? a commit hash? a internal made-up name that has no
+Now, how do you refer to the query? a commit hash? an internal made-up name that has no
-programmatic implications? this can lead to confusion, let's add a name to it.
+programmatic implications? let's add a name to it.

 ```sql
 -- CrateDB dialect